Skip to Content

 This program is a pretty intense experience with 65 hours of talk time each week.
 If you’re trying to fly through your TEFL qualification in the shortest amount of time, this is definitely the course for you.

-You have the choice of one, two, or three-week in-person courses that come with an online TEFL course.
+You have the choice of one-, two-, or three-week in-person courses that come with an online TEFL course.

 As it’s a scholarship, it’s a really cost-effective option with all accommodation and food included.